theuserge/TheUserge.github.io/deployment.md

 # Deployment

-This Userbot can be deployed with three different ways.
-Which are Heroku, Docker and Legacy way.
+This Userbot can be deployed with four different ways.
+Which are Heroku, Docker, Zeet and Legacy way.

+[**Heroku**](https://theuserge.github.io/deployment.html#deploying-with-heroku) - A Free Platform providing developers to test or run their code.
+If you don't have VPS or dont want to deploy local on your system.
+This is the best place to deploy your Userbot for free.